 Structure, symbols and terminology

-The Salvation Army in Australia is recognised for our uniforms and brass bands as much as our work in the community.
-Our distinct style can seem confusing at first, but it stems from a rich and diverse history, tracing back to The Salvation Army’s foundation in 19th Century London.
+The Salvation Army has a long and significant history in Australia.
+We are known for our uniforms and brass bands in addition to work in the community.
+Our distinct style stems from a rich and diverse history that traces back to The Salvation Army’s foundation in nineteenth century London.

 The administrative structure of The Salvation Army can best be described as being top-down and strongly hierarchical, based upon a military model.
 This military structure is a legacy of The Salvation Army’s beginnings in London in the mid-19th century.
 Learn more about the history of The Salvation Army.

 All official positions with the exception of the General are appointed, however many non-Salvationists are also employed in various capacities.